Procurement Act 2023

 Notices:

-• a specific preliminary market engagement notice to inform the supply chain of engagement scheduled to happen, or engagement carried out to date.
+• a specific preliminary market engagement notice.
+This will inform the supply chain of engagement scheduled to happen.
+As well as engagement carried out to date.

 Competitive tendering processes: